emilysu01/twitter/README.md

 Challenges:
 - Wanted to display the user's profile picture on the compose Tweet screen but had no reference to a User object anywhere in the app at that point (no references to User objects are made in the login and timeline screens) - used an API call to retrieve the current user logged in and parsed it into a User object
 - Ran into issues with API call endpoints (all Twitter API call endpoints include .json)
+- Had a misunderstanding of max_id and infinite scrolling in a RecyclerView (was able to ask a TA to clarify)

 Resources referenced:
 - [Navigating back to a previous screen](https://stackoverflow.com/questions/4038479/android-go-back-to-previous-activity)